 Our body is a very complicated system.
-Every micro second there is one or the other metabolic function that takes place.
+Every microsecond there is one or the other metabolic function that takes place.
 Lots of chemicals are used, created and excreted from the body.
 Uric acid is one such metabolic waste product formed in the body.
-It is a naturally occurring chemical waste product in the blood as a result of purine breakdown in body.
-Read on to know about, ” How to reduce Uric acid ? ”
+It is a naturally occurring chemical waste product in the blood as a result of purine breakdown in the body.
+Read on to know about, ” How to reduce Uric acid? ”

-Purine is a crystalline protein found in certain foods like peas, spinach, non-vegetarian foods, pulses etc. The uric acid formed in body generally dissolves in blood and is excreted via urine.
+Purine is a crystalline protein found in certain foods like peas, spinach, non-vegetarian foods, pulses, etc. The uric acid formed in the body generally dissolves in blood and is excreted via urine.

 Under certain conditions where uric acid exceeds the amount that is excreted, it gets collected in blood.
-This condition with high uric acid levels in blood is known as hyperuricaemia or gout.
-This can happen if the diet is very high in purine or kidneys are incapable of removing uric acid from blood.
+This condition with high uric acid levels in the blood is known as hyperuricemia or gout.
+This can happen if the diet is very high in purine or kidneys are incapable of removing uric acid from the blood.